angular/angular/aio/content/guide/ngmodule-api.md

 Module B must also import `CommonModule`.

 However, you can add another NgModule to your NgModule's `exports` array so that all of the other NgModule's public components, directives, and pipes are _re-exported_ by your NgModule.
-If NgModule A re-exports `CommonModule` and NgModule B imports NgModule A, NgModule B components can use `ngIf` even though NgModule B didn't import `CommonModule`.
+If NgModule A re-exports `CommonModule` and NgModule B imports NgModule A, NgModule B components can use `ngIf` even though NgModule B didn't import `CommonModule` directly.

 An NgModule can export a combination of its own declarations, selected imported classes, and imported NgModules.
 You can selectively aggregate classes from other NgModules and re-export them in a consolidated, convenience NgModule.